Andrew-Cheng/landing-page/README.md

 # landing-page

-landing page made with html and css
+Landing page created with HTML and CSS